Yesterday afternoon we unveiled our new look. We hope you like it.

 As I said in our launch article yesterday, there are no plans to change the ‘three articles per day, published by 6am’ model although this has always been somewhat flexible.

 Site search – The search function is now at the top of the page.
 We have upgraded the search function behind the scenes with some new software.
 The quality of results should improve.
-Article comments ARE included in search now, but they have a fairly low weighting and may not appear in your results.
-We may change this.

 Comments – We have removed images (gravatars) from comments.
 Only a small percentage of readers used them and, technically, it was a drag on the site as the images are fetched remotely every time a page is loaded.
 This required over 1 million ‘calls’ per month to the Gravatar website.